AlexPresso/ZUnivers-Webhooks/README.md

 ## Disclaimer

-This is project is not affiliated with the ZUnivers's project.
+This project is not affiliated with the ZUnivers's project.
 It's a community project.

 ## Features